Internships in Criminal Justice

 Career Services: Career Services is a good place to find opportunities and learn about job fairs.

-Complete the internship packet the semester before you start your internship.
+Complete the internship packet by the due date.

-Once you turn in your packet, we'll go through it and if everything looks good, we'll send your materials to your top choice agency.
+Once you turn in your packet, we'll go through it and notify you of your next steps.

 Make the most of your internship experience.